mlflow/mlflow/docs/source/llm-eval/llm-eval.rst

 * TODO(ann): please share your learnings here.

-Create Local LLM Evaluation Metrics (Cateogory 2)
+Create Per-row LLM Evluation Metrics (Cateogory 2)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is very similar to creating a custom traditional metrics, with the exception of returning a `EvaluationResult` instance.